RapidDab/RapidDab.github.io/index.md

 * Lab 7

-    Lab 7, part 2 was one of my favorite labs because to debug the code and complete the lab I had to impliment function overloading to validate if the user_input was valid for the street, day, and hour.
-The street and day are both strings but hour is an integer.
-I used function overloading to see if the user inputed valide values.
-One function with parameters for strings and another for integers.
+    Lab 7, part 2, was one of my favorite labs because, to debug the code and complete the lab, I had to learn how to implement function overloading in C++ to validate if the user_input was valid for the street, day, and hour.
+The street and day are both strings, but the hour is an integer.
+I used function overloading to see if the user input valid values for separate functions with different parameters for both strings and integers.

     **The Function**